 My approach to weight loss is slow & steady, in line with NHS recommendations for safe weight loss.
 By this, I'm talking 1-2lb weight loss a week, where evidence has shown to be a more effective way of keeping the weight off for good.
 There's no magic wand or quick fix to successful weight loss.
 It takes time, a lot of dedication and effort, but it's definitely something that's achievable.

-I also feel that behaviour change is a really important aspect to focus on alongside diet and lifestyle changes.
-Many people describe themselves as 'emotional eaters' so it's important to delve a little deeper initially to try and get to the root cause of what may be triggering this behaviour.
-Without addressing this, then I feel we are only focussing on half the picture to achieve sustainable weight loss.
+Behaviour change is also a really important aspect to focus on, alongside diet and lifestyle changes.
+Many people describe themselves as 'emotional eaters' so it's important to delve a little deeper to try and get to the root cause of what may be triggering this behaviour.
+Without addressing this area, then I feel we are only focussing on half the picture to achieve sustainable weight loss.

 I don't offer specific meal plans, but instead, I will provide you with the knowledge and skills to empower you to be able to go away and make the changes for yourself.

 No diets & no need to totally give up the foods you love.
-It's more about making healthier food choices.
-Think 80/20 rule, so 80% of the time striving towards a healthy balanced diet, and 20% of the time having a bit of what you fancy.
+It's more about aiming towards healthier choices.
+Think 80/20 rule - so 80% of the time striving towards a healthy balanced diet, and 20% of the time having a bit of what you fancy.

-Combining physical activity alongside diet is also a key factor.
+Combining physical activity, alongside diet and lifestyle changes, is also a key factor.

 I have developed a weight loss programme which will cover all aspects to enable YOU to achieve your weight loss goal....and keep it off for good.